convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/createRfq.d.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/js/generated/instructions/createRfq.d.ts)

-This code is a module that provides functionality for creating an RFQ (Request for Quote) instruction for a Solana program.
-The RFQ instruction is used to initiate a trade between two parties, where one party requests a quote for a certain asset and the other party provides the quote.
+This code is a module that exports several types and functions related to creating an RFQ (Request for Quote) instruction for a Solana program.
+The purpose of this module is to provide a standardized way of creating RFQ instructions that can be used across different Solana programs.

-The module imports the `beet` and `web3` libraries, which are used for handling big numbers and interacting with the Solana blockchain, respectively.
-It also imports several types from other files in the project, including `Leg`, `OrderType`, `QuoteAsset`, and `FixedSize`.
-These types are used to define the parameters for the RFQ instruction.

-The main function in this module is `createCreateRfqInstruction`, which takes two arguments: `accounts` and `args`. `accounts` is an object that contains several public keys for the Solana accounts involved in the trade, including the taker (the party requesting the quote), the protocol (the smart contract handling the trade), and the RFQ account (which holds the details of the trade). `args` is an object that contains the parameters for the RFQ instruction, including the legs (the assets being traded), the order type (buy or sell), the quote asset (the asset being quoted), the fixed size (the size of the trade), and several timing parameters.

-The `createCreateRfqInstruction` function uses these arguments to create a Solana transaction instruction that can be sent to the blockchain.
-The instruction is created using the `createRfqStruct` function, which takes the `args` object and adds a discriminator field to identify the instruction type.

-Overall, this module provides a convenient way to create RFQ instructions for Solana programs, which can be used to initiate trades between parties.
-It abstracts away some of the low-level details of interacting with the Solana blockchain, making it easier for developers to create and manage trades.

-Example usage:
+The module imports two external libraries: "@convergence-rfq/beet" and "@solana/web3.js". "@convergence-rfq/beet" is a library for encoding and decoding binary data, while "@solana/web3.js" is a library for interacting with the Solana blockchain.

+The module exports several types and functions.
+The main type is "CreateRfqInstructionArgs", which defines the arguments needed to create an RFQ instruction.
+These arguments include the expected size and hash of the legs (i.e. the different parts of the trade), the legs themselves, the order type, the quote asset, the fixed size, the active and settling windows, and a recent timestamp.

+The module also exports a function called "createCreateRfqInstruction", which takes in an object of type "CreateRfqInstructionAccounts" (which defines the accounts needed to create the RFQ instruction) and an object of type "CreateRfqInstructionArgs" (which defines the arguments for the RFQ instruction), and returns a Solana transaction instruction.

+To create an RFQ instruction using this module, one would first import the module and then call the "createCreateRfqInstruction" function with the appropriate arguments.
+For example:

 ```
-import { createCreateRfqInstruction } from "@convergence-rfq/program-library";
+import { createCreateRfqInstruction } from "convergence-program-library";

 const accounts = {
   taker: takerPublicKey,
   protocol: protocolPublicKey,
   rfq: rfqPublicKey,
   systemProgram: systemProgramPublicKey,
-  anchorRemainingAccounts: remainingAccounts,
+  anchorRemainingAccounts: remainingAccounts
 };

 const args = {
   expectedLegsSize: 2,
   expectedLegsHash: [123, 456],
   legs: [leg1, leg2],
-  orderType: OrderType.Buy,
+  orderType: "limit",
-  quoteAsset: QuoteAsset.Usdc,
+  quoteAsset: "usdc",
-  fixedSize: FixedSize.Exact,
+  fixedSize: 100,
   activeWindow: 1000,
   settlingWindow: 2000,
-  recentTimestamp: new beet.bignum(123456789),
+  recentTimestamp: beet.bignum(1234567890)
 };

 const instruction = createCreateRfqInstruction(accounts, args, programId);
 ```

+Overall, this module provides a standardized way of creating RFQ instructions for Solana programs, which can help simplify the development process and improve interoperability between different programs.
 ## Questions:
  1. What external libraries or dependencies does this code rely on?
 - This code imports two external libraries: "@convergence-rfq/beet" and "@solana/web3.js".

-2. What is the purpose of the "CreateRfqInstructionArgs" type and what are its properties?
+2. What is the purpose of the "CreateRfqInstructionArgs" type and what are its required properties?
-- The "CreateRfqInstructionArgs" type is used to define the arguments needed to create an RFQ (request for quote) instruction.
-Its properties include expectedLegsSize, expectedLegsHash, legs, orderType, quoteAsset, fixedSize, activeWindow, settlingWindow, and recentTimestamp.
+- The "CreateRfqInstructionArgs" type is used to define the arguments required to create an RFQ (request for quote) instruction.
+Its required properties include expectedLegsSize, expectedLegsHash, legs, orderType, quoteAsset, fixedSize, activeWindow, settlingWindow, and recentTimestamp.

 3. What is the purpose of the "createCreateRfqInstruction" function and what arguments does it take?
-- The "createCreateRfqInstruction" function is used to create an RFQ instruction for a given set of accounts and arguments.
-It takes three arguments: "accounts" (an object containing the necessary public keys for the accounts involved), "args" (an object containing the necessary arguments for the RFQ), and "programId" (an optional public key for the program).
+- The "createCreateRfqInstruction" function is used to create a transaction instruction for creating an RFQ.
+It takes two arguments: "accounts", which is an object containing the necessary public keys for the transaction, and "args", which is an object containing the necessary arguments for the RFQ instruction.
+It also has an optional third argument, "programId", which is the public key of the program that will execute the instruction.